manoaxchange/manoaxchange.github.io/index.md

 ## Development History

-The following sections document the development history of Manoaxchange.
+The following sections document the development history of ManoaXchange.

 ### Milestone 1 - Basic Necessities
 For the first milestone, the goal is to create the mockup pages, and creating the basic schema of the items.